hdShang/arxiv-daily/docs/cs-RO/2025-09-10/papers/250908495v1-clap-clustering-to-localize-across-n-possibilities-a-simple-robust-g.md

 ---
 layout: default
-title: CLAP: Clustering to Localize Across n Possibilities, A Simple, Robust Geometric Approach in the Presence of Symmetries
+title: "CLAP: Clustering to Localize Across n Possibilities, A Simple, Robust Geometric Approach in the Presence of Symmetries"
 ---

 # CLAP: Clustering to Localize Across n Possibilities, A Simple, Robust Geometric Approach in the Presence of Symmetries